This class provides a LoRaWAN 1.0.2 compliant driver for the LoRa network processor in the LoPy, LoPy4 and FiPy.

 timeout: is the maximum time in milliseconds to wait for the Join Accept message to be received.
 If no timeout (or zero) is given, the call returns immediately and the status of the join request can be checked with

-dr: is an optional value to specify the initial data rate for the Join Request.
-Possible values are 0 to 5 for EU868, or 0 to 4 for US915.
+dr: is an optional value to specify the initial data rate for the Join Request. values are region specific.

 Get or set the bandwidth in raw LoRa mode (